mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Menu/File/index.md

  *  **Apache and MySQL servers start as:**

      MAMP PRO can run Apache and MySQL as a service or a process.
+Apache and MySQL on Windows are set to service as          default for MAMP PRO Windows installation.
+When servers runs under "Network service" it is more security restricted then when servers run as processes under the current user.